kzhong130/Computer-Vision-Project/README.md

 # Computer-Vision-Project

-The project for computer vision provides a user-friendly interface and also implements some classical computer vision algorithm.
+The project for computer vision provides a user-friendly interface and also implements some classical computer vision algorithms.

 The installation environment requires opencv, Qt and gcc.